GStreamer/gstreamer/sdk-building-from-source-using-cerbero.md

 defined in the Cerbero configuration file `$HOME/.cerbero/cerbero.cbc` or at `$HOME/cerbero/dist` if no prefix is defined.

-### Build a single project with the SDK
+### Build a single project with GStreamer

-Rebuilding the whole SDK is relatively fast on Linux and OS X, but it can be very slow on Windows, so if you only need to rebuild a single project (eg: gst-plugins-good to patch qtdemux) there is a much faster way of doing it.
-You will need to follow the steps detailed in this page, but skipping the step "**Build the SDK**", and installing the SDK's development files as explained in [Installing the SDK].
+Rebuilding the whole GStreamer is relatively fast on Linux and OS X, but it can be very slow on Windows, so if you only need to rebuild a single project (eg: gst-plugins-good to patch qtdemux) there is a much faster way of doing it.
+You will need to follow the steps detailed in this page, but skipping the step "**Build GStreamer**", and installing the GStreamer's development files as explained in [Installing GStreamer].

-By default, Cerbero uses as prefix a folder in the user directory with the following schema \~/cerbero/dist/$platform\_$arch, but for the SDK we must change this prefix to use its installation directory.
+By default, Cerbero uses as prefix a folder in the user directory with the following schema \~/cerbero/dist/$platform\_$arch, but for GStreamer we must change this prefix to use its installation directory.
 This can be done with a custom configuration file named *custom.cbc*: